stevenvanrossem/un-orchestrator/orchestrator/README_debug.md

 	; Download the OpenFlow dissector plugin
 	$ wget http://www.projectfloodlight.org/openflow.lua

+	; For each controller port different from well known TCP ports for OpenFlow (6633 and 6653) exec the following command:
+	$ echo "tcp_dissector_table:add(#PORT, p_of)" >> \
+	  /usr/lib/x86_64-linux-gnu/wireshark/libwireshark3/plugins/openflow.lua
+	; where #PORT is the port number of the controller

 Now Wireshark recognizes Openflow messages.
 Run it and capture traffic on the loopback interface (the UN orchestrator and the vSwitch are executed on the same machine).